ARAnextg/5G_prototype/docs/source/module_2_signal_processing/labs/Lab_2.rst

 | **Setup Environment**

 | You either follow the instructions below or clone the website's GitHub for /python_lab_scripts/high_low_freq_scan.grc a premade GNU Radio Flow Graph.
+All blocks can be searched for using Ctrl+f
 |
 | GNU Radio should automatically open a new project.
 |